CloudQuery News

 Michal Brutvan

-We're excited to announce the first release of a Java SDK for CloudQuery plugin development!
+We're excited to announce the first release of a Java SDK for CloudQuery integration development!
 This SDK provides a high-level toolkit for developing CloudQuery plugins in Java.

 Background #

-CloudQuery is designed with a pluggable architecture and uses Apache Arrow over gRPC for communication between plugins.
-Source and destination plugins are independent of one another, and this architecture allows plugins to be written in different languages but still communicate with one another.
+CloudQuery is designed with a plugin-based architecture and uses Apache Arrow over gRPC for communication between plugins.
+Source and destination integrations are independent of one another, and this architecture allows integrations to be written in different languages but still communicate with one another.

-Originally, we only provided SDK for writing plugins in Go only, but that is changing now.
-Recently, we released SDK for Python, JavaScript, and now we are excited for the next language in line: Java!
+Originally, we only provided an SDK for writing integrations in Go only, but that is changing now.
+Recently, we released the CloudQuery SDK for Python, the CloudQuery SDK for JavaScript, and now we are excited for the next language in line: Java!

 Features #